-- 5.10 Where we acquire assets ahead of a development scheme, we will charge MRP based on the income flow of the asset or as service benefit is obtained.
+- 5.8 The Council will use the asset life method as its main method of applying MRP but will use the annuity method for investment property. - 5.9 Where appropriate, for example in relation to capital expenditure on development, we may use an annuity method starting in the year after the asset becomes operational. - 5.10 Where we acquire assets ahead of a development scheme, we will charge MRP based on the income flow of the asset or as service benefit is obtained.
 Therefore, where construction, major refurbishment or redevelopment of an asset occurs, we will not charge MRP during the period of construction, refurbishment or redevelopment.
 MRP will not be charged from the date a property is vacant (if the development starts within 12 months of the vacation date).
 MRP will be charged in the financial year after the asset has returned to operational use. - 5.11 We will apply a life of 50 years for the purchase of land and schemes which are on land (for example transport schemes). - 5.12 Where loans are made to other bodies for their capital expenditure, no MRP will be charged, where the other body is making principal repayments of that loan as well as interest.
 However, the capital receipts generated by the loan principal repayments on those loans will be put aside to reduce the CFR. - 5.13 For investments in shares classed as capital expenditure, we will apply a life related to the underlying asset in which the share capital has been invested. - 5.14 We will apply a prudent approach to determining which schemes are financed from capital resources and which ones will be subject to MRP.
 For example, we feel it is prudent to apply capital resources to those schemes that have a shorter estimated life.
 We will determine this annually as part of closing the accounts. - 5.15 Generally, the asset life for MRP will be matched to the life used for depreciation purposes.
 Estimated life periods will be determined under delegated powers to the Chief Finance Officer.

-Treasury Management
+6. Treasury Management